kkr10205/NewREADME/README.md

 - Inside for loop we first remove the log file which is already exist outside the zip file using rm command
 - Then we unzip the zip file using unzip command
-- After that we use cat command to display the unziped log file -Then using $1 we display the result for commnad line argument
+- After that we use cat command to display the unziped log file
+- Then using $1 we display the result for commnad line argument